John-Abbott-College/3W5-Notes/14-event-bubbling.md

 # Example continued...

-To further illustrate this concept, lets say we add an event listener of `click` to the body.
+To further illustrate this concept, let's say we add an event listener of `click` to the body.
 What do you think will happen?

 ```js
 document.body.addEventListener("click", logClass);